 "Ultra competitive prick to play against." -Red Line Report

-An older prospect who turned 20 in June, Gudas has earned a reputation as one of the biggest hitters in this draft class.
-He competes hard, and despite his small frame he loves to take the body.
+Draft Year (2010): An older prospect who turned 20 before his draft, Gudas earned a reputation as one of the biggest hitters in this draft class.
+He competes hard, and despite his small height he loves to take the body.
 Red Line rates Gudas the third biggest pest in this draft class and compares his demeanor to that of a pit bull.
-Was named a Western Conference Second Team All-Star this season, partly because he also has the ability to move the puck resonably well and he has decent mobility.
+Was named a Western Conference Second Team All-Star in his draft season, partly because he also has the ability to move the puck resonably well and he has decent mobility.